mattj23/BlazorServerKeycloak/README.md

 </CascadingAuthenticationState>
 ```

-In ASP.NET Core 8, place a call to `AddCascadingAuthenticationState` after the call to `AddKeycloak`:
+In .NET 8+, place a call to `AddCascadingAuthenticationState` after the call to `AddKeycloak`:

 ```c#
 builder.Services.AddKeycloak(builder.Configuration.GetRequiredSection("Oidc"));